X icon white, transparent background.

 A photo of two professionals having a conversation at a table.

-Disingenuous feedback is easy to spot and unhelpful for employee growth
+Disingenuous feedback is easy to spot

 Don’t #2: Don’t turn the conversation into a performance review

-Focus your discussion on why the employee wasn’t promoted — don’t use it to address unrelated shortcomings in their current position.
+Keep the discussion focused on why the employee wasn’t promoted — don’t use it to address unrelated issues.

 • Does that make sense?